nevrome/mobest/docs/estimation.md

 #### The submission bash script

 The following script `run_crossvalidation.sh` now describes how the R script can be submitted to a scheduler, in this case using the [SGE](https://docs.oracle.com/cd/E19279-01/820-3257-12/n1ge.html) scheduler.
-The script would be submitted there with `qsub run_crossvalidation.sh`.
+The script would be submitted there with `qsub docs/data/hpc_crossvalidation/run.sh`.

 ```bash
 #!/bin/bash